utdata/icj-setting-up/vscode-goodies.md

 # VS Code Goodies

-VS Code is a pretty awesome editor.
+VS Code is a pretty awesome code editor.
 It can save you a $4!t-ton of time.

 ## Extensions